Christian Münzner

-Christian Münzner (born 21 August 1981) is a German guitarist who plays for the bands Obscura and Alkaloid.
+Christian Münzner (born 21 August 1981) is a German guitarist who played for the bands Obscura and Alkaloid.
 He is also known for playing for the technical death metal band Necrophagist from 2002 until 2006, appearing on their 2004 release Epitaph.
 As well as Necrophagist, Münzner played in Defeated Sanity from 1999 to 2002 and Obscura from 2008 to 2014, after which he left to co-found the extreme progressive metal supergroup Alkaloid.
-He rejoined Obscura in 2020.
+He rejoined Obscura in 2020 and left again in 2024.
+End of 2024 he joined Eschaton.

 In addition to being a prolific solo artist who has released three solo albums, Münzner is also a member of Ron Jarzombek's musical venture Terrestrial Exiled and was featured on Hannes Grossmann's solo album.

-In recent years, he has focal dystonia in his left hand.
+Since 2011 he has focal dystonia in his left hand.

 Münzner is known for drawing huge influences from classical music, particularly Johann Sebastian Bach.

 Early life

 Münzner began playing guitar aged 11, began playing his first live shows when he was just 12, and soon thereafter was introduced to the work of Yngwie Malmsteen, Steve Vai, Dream Theater, and Paul Gilbert.
 After seeing Gilbert perform, he developed a habit of practicing rigorously for 6–8 hours a day.
 In 2001 he attended the Munich Guitar Institute and studied with Wolfgang Zenk and Uli Wiedenhorn, before graduating in 2002.